 Our commitment is to present a top attraction for local, national and international visitors.
 Our marketing strategy can only bring positive results for the town and the Ashburton district"

-Trott's Garden has been awarded the prestigious "Garden of National Significance" by the New Zealand Garden Trust, for gardens considered to be outstanding for their horticultural value in plant material, cultivation, design, construction, and maintenance.
+Trott's Garden has been awarded the prestigious "Garden of International Significance" by the New Zealand Garden Trust, for gardens considered to be outstanding for their horticultural value in plant material, cultivation, design, construction, and maintenance.

 The Woodland Garden